 Sleeping well brings many advantages.
-Improved focus, consistency in cognitive skills and the energy to be up and about for physical and well as mental tasks – are just a few benefits of having a good night’s sleep.
+Improved focus, consistency in cognitive skills and the energy to be up and about for physical as well as mental tasks – are just a few benefits of having a good sleep at night.

-Similarly, a research from the Michigan State University also observed that people prone to use their smartphones for work purposes after 9 p.m get more tired and less engaged at work the next day.
+Similarly, research from Michigan State University also observed that people prone to use their smartphones for work purposes after 9 p.m. get more tired and less engaged at work the next day.

-As a neuroscientist stressed aptly – “Sleep acts like a glue.”
-And this glue is important in assisting the brain to encode recently-learned information into long-term knowledge.
+As a neuroscientist stressed aptly – “Sleep acts like glue.”
+And this glue is important in assisting the brain to encode recently learned information into long-term knowledge.

-Another research from Harvard University seconded these revelations when it showed that besides improved grades, students getting a good night’s sleep also show better memories, and a lower risk of obesity and less chances of getting sick.
+Another research from Harvard University seconded these revelations when it showed that besides improved grades, students getting a good night’s sleep also show better memories and a lower risk of obesity and fewer chances of getting sick.